Notion's Academic Research Paper Templates: A Guide to Efficiently Manage Citations

 6. References and Citations

-Notion’s template includes a dedicated section for managing references and citations.
-Record essential details like author names, publication dates, and page numbers.
-With Notion’s evolving integration features, you can now link references directly within your text to help generate citations quickly in your preferred citation style.
+Notion’s template includes a dedicated area for managing references and citations.
+Capture essential details such as author names, publication dates, titles, and sources.
+With current integrations, you can now link references directly within your text, making in-text citations and bibliography management more efficient.

 Using the Citations Template

-Notion’s Citations template is designed to help you manage your references throughout your research process.
-Key features include:
+Notion’s Citations template is designed to help you manage your references throughout the research process.
+Its key features are outlined below:

 1. Reference Management